cucumber/docs/content/docs/guides/10-minute-tutorial.md

 It's a good idea to use a name similar to the file name.

 The second line is a brief description of the feature.
-Cucumber does not execute this line, it's just documentation.
+Cucumber does not execute this line because it's documentation.

 The fourth line, `Scenario: Sunday is not Friday` is a [scenario](/docs/gherkin/reference#example), which is a *concrete example* illustrating how